Zavier Simpson: Grises de Humacao (2023)

 On April 3, 2023, Simpson signed with Grises de Humacao of the Puerto Rican league.
 He was released on April 25.

 Motor City Cruise (2023–2024)

 The Detroit Pistons's NBA G League affiliate, Motor City Cruise acquired the returning player rights to Simpson in exchange for the 2024 NBA G League draft second round pick plus the returning rights for Reggie Perry and Devontae Cacok on July 27, 2023.
 That month, Simpson joined the Pistons for the 2023 NBA Summer League and on October 2, he signed with them.
 However, he was waived on October 21 and nine days later, he joined the Motor City Cruise where he played in 48 games and averaged 19.5 points, 4.8 rebounds, 8.3 assists and 1.3 steals in 36.6 minutes.

 Memphis Grizzlies (2024)

 On March 30, 2024, Simpson signed a 10-day contract with the Memphis Grizzlies and on April 9, he signed a second 10-day contract.
+Simpson helped lead the Charlotte Bobcats to a 7-1 record during the 2024 NBA Summer League by averaging 13 points, 4 rebounds, 6.7 assists, 1.4 steals, and 1 block in seven appearances, but with the team having drafted KJ Simpson 42nd overall in the 2024 NBA draft, Simpson did not get signed by the team.